reactjs/react.dev/content/docs/context.md

 MyClass.contextType = MyContext;
 ```

 The `contextType` property on a class can be assigned a Context object created by [`React.createContext()`](#reactcreatecontext).
-This lets you consume the nearest current value of that Context type using `this.context`.
+Using this property lets you consume the nearest current value of that Context type using `this.context`.
 You can reference this in any of the lifecycle methods including the render function.

 > Note:
 >